FatemehAhsan/Compiler/README.md

 [junit5](https://junit.org/junit5/)

-# Getting Started
+# How to use

-For a simple run you can only copy your input file in [input path](src/main/java/t1.cool) path and run the project then you will see the output will generated in [src/t1.s](src/main/java/t1.s) path.
+For a simple run you can only copy your input file in [input file path](src/main/java/t1.cool) and run the project then you will see the output will generated in [output file path](src/main/java/t1.s).

+More advanced work with this project (specially for test) can be done with this [path](src/main/test)

 # Contact